Information for term Japanese Language & Culture

 Step back in time in the ancient capital of Japan with the Imperial Palace, Shinto shrines, Buddhist temples and Zen gardens as your backdrop.

 You’ll spend most mornings in Japanese language classes with native instructors, improving your skills and confidence no matter your level of proficiency.
 Creative cooking, calligraphy and haiku/tanka poetry workshops mix things up.
-Afternoons are for cultural exploration and practicing your language skills in real life – on the streets, in cafes and on expert-guided excursions to temples, shrines, palaces, museums and more.
-For a fully immersive experience, you’ll be placed in a homestay with a Japanese family where you’ll join in the daily routines and learn first-hand about local customs.
+Afternoons are for cultural exploration and practicing your language skills in real life – on the streets, in cafes, and on expert-guided excursions to temples, shrines, palaces, museums and more.
+For a fully immersive experience, you'll spend two weeks in a dormitory with other CIEE program participants and two weeks with a Japanese family where you'll join in the daily routines and learn first-hand about local customs.
 Together you’ll prepare and share traditional meals, go shopping in markets, visit local sites or just hang out.
 It’s a one-of-a-kind experience that opens your eyes, ears and access to the world — and one you’ll never forget.

 Location & CultureClick to Open

 Japan’s most historic city remains the hub of traditional old-world culture — and a perfect place to study traditional art, architecture, and history.